Nebbiolo: Clones

-Like many varieties (such as Pinot noir) with ancient pedigree, the Nebbiolo vine is genetically unstable and prone to mutation.
-As of 2001, there were around 40 different clones of Nebbiolo identified.
-The three main strains used for winemaking are Lampia, Michet and Rosé Nebbiolo (which is distinct from the grape variety called Nebbiolo Rosé).
-Rosé Nebbiolo has fallen out of favor in recent years due to its wine's light coloring.
 The Lampia strain adapts best to different soil types.
 Perhaps due to inbreeding in Nebbiolo's lineage, the vine is very prone to grape diseases caused by viruses.
-Viral infection of the Lampia strain causes the cane of the vine to fork, or split, giving rise to the Michet type, which adapts poorly to different soil types.
-Its smaller bunches and lower yields cause it to produce highly concentrated wines.
+Viral infection of the Lampia genotype originally gave rise to the Michet phenotype (though the Michet clones now cultivated are free from the virus).
+While Michet adapts less readily to different soil types, its smaller bunches and lower yields makes for highly concentrated wines.
 In many vineyards, producers will maintain a variety of Nebbiolo clones in order to maximize their wines' complexity.